jax-ml/jax/docs/pallas/gpu/reference.md

 different paths through control flow (with the small exception of `core_map` that we will discuss later).
-One notable addition here is that we still allow you to co-schedule multiple of those Pallas-level threads on the same SM so that they can cooperate and communicate through shared memory (we relize that by putting them in the same CUDA block).
+One notable addition here is that we still allow you to co-schedule multiple of those Pallas-level threads on the same SM so that they can cooperate and communicate through shared memory (we realize that by putting them in the same CUDA block).

 ```{note}
 From now on, whenever we say "thread", we refer to the Pallas thread, not a CUDA thread/lane.